If you want to become a great developer, you need to master Git.

 You can stage a specific file by running git add filename:

-git add is like packing your code changes into a box and getting them ready for delivery.
+git add .git add is like packing your code changes into a box and getting them ready for delivery.

 7. git commit